Leeder-Code/PAMO-PZ/README.md

 - Creating a new board on Trello
 - Determining the requirements for the new functionality
 - Planning to-do list
-- Selection tasks for the next day
+- Selecting tasks for the next day
 - Scheduling daily meetings

 ![todo-poprawa-v1](./screens/todo-poprawa-v1.png 'todo-v1')

 ## Day 2 - 02.07.2024

-...
+- Creating KDocs for Activities
+- Selecting tasks for the next day